Starboy (song): Development and composition

 Before recording together, the Weeknd wanted to get closer to Daft Punk for a long time, having first met one half of the duo, Guy-Manuel de Homem-Christo, at a Los Angeles party.
 He told Varietys Jem Aswad:

-I just wanted to get into the studio with them — I didn’t even care if we made music, I just wanted to be friends.
+I just wanted to get into the studio with them — I didn't even care if we made music, I just wanted to be friends.
 I met Guy-Man first, out partying in L.A., and I actually partied with him more than I worked with him.
-He’d would (sic) tell me, with loud music playing over drinks, how much he liked my work.
+He'd would (sic) tell me, with loud music playing over drinks, how much he liked my work.

 At a Paris recording studio, the Weeknd was presented with one of the duo's draft instrumentals, which became "I Feel It Coming".
 Between takes, he repeatedly heard a drum loop, later finding out that it was the drum beat for "Starboy" on Homem-Christo's phone.
 The song was written in 30 minutes, and was finished with "I Feel It Coming" in a span of 4 days.

 "Starboy" was written by the Weeknd, Thomas Bangalter, Homem-Christo, Doc McKinney, Cirkut, and DaHeala.
-It was produced by Daft Punk, and co-produced by McKinney, Cirkut, and the Weeknd.
+It was produced by Daft Punk.
 The track was recorded at Gang Studio in Paris, France, and Conway Recording Studios in Los Angeles, California, and engineered by Florian Lagatta, McKinney, Cirkut, and Josh Smith.
 It was mixed at MixStar Studios in Virginia Beach by Serban Ghenea, with John Hanes serving as mixing engineer.
 The track was mastered by Tom Coyne and Aya Merrill at Sterling Sound, New York City.
 The sheet music for "Starboy", shows a composition of A minor at a tempo of 94 beats per minute, while the vocals range from A4-A5.